PLAWES

 Short description

-The aim of WP 1 is to investigate the entire Weser river system into coastal waters with regard to microplastic pollution.
-The final determination of the exact sampling points is carried out taking into account the real data required for RAUMISmGROWA- MePhos and "Tidal Model" (WP 3).
-The entire Weser including the Lower Weser and the Wadden Sea will be investigated with regard to exposure to microplastic.
-Two campaigns are planned at different seasons with different water conditions on the Weser.
+The aim of WP 1 was to investigate the entire Weser river system into coastal waters with regard to microplastic pollution.
+The final determination of the exact sampling points was carried out taking into account the real data required for RAUMISmGROWA- MePhos and "Tidal Model" (WP 3).
+The entire Weser including the Lower Weser and the Wadden Sea was investigated with regard to exposure to microplastic.
+Two campaigns were carried out at different seasons with different water conditions on the Weser.

 WP 2 Entry points – point sources and diffuse entry